-I still remember my first yoga class when, at the end, my teacher asked us to lie down, close our eyes, and rest for five minutes.
+I still remember my first yoga class when, at the end, my teacher asked us to lie down, close our eyes and rest for five minutes.
 Seriously?
 I remember just laying there, exhausted from class yet fidgeting.
 I wondered why we were wasting valuable time doing nothing.
 For those first, very long, five minutes, I battled my will, resisting the urge to just get up and go on with my day.
-After all, I had a million things to do.
+After all, I had a million things to do and there already isn’t enough time in the day.

 That first shavasana (or savasana) was an eye opener for me, and as I continued to practice, eventually becoming a teacher, I realized I wasn’t the only one perplexed by the seemingly “easy pose.”